Pre-requisites: Grade 9 to 10

 Curriculum: https://curriculum.gov.bc.ca/curriculum/adst/9 (IRP: MICT9)

-Schedule: Click here to view the day-by-day schedule.
-The timeline may be subjected to change at the teacher’s discretion.
+Content / Schedule: The timeline may be subjected to change at the teacher’s discretion.

 Student Materials: Students will bring the following to class: